AnupRijal/Leetcode_Solution-/README.md

 - **Day 14**: 410.
 Split Array Largest Sum
 - **Day 15**: 27.
 Remove Element
 - **Day 15**: 1929.
 Concatenation of Array
+- **Day 16**: 1784.
+Check if Binary String Has at Most One Segment of Ones

 # Connect with Me